CallanVass/API_webserver_project/README.md

 - PUT /users/user_id
 Update User Information

 *This route allows user information to be updated.
-It's only accessible by the user admin, as companies don't need to alter user information.*
+It's only accessible by admins.*

 FIELDS:
 {